drwpow/pow.rs/src/pages/blog/bazel-is-incompatible-with-javascript.md

 - `rules_js` kinda has a thing where you can point to a `bin` inside an npm package.
 But it blows up for many packages.
 - You find a `js_binary` macro, but that's for running JS scripts _you_ own, not npm CLIs (but you can spawn child processes to run npm CLIs except you might as well not use Bazel at that point).

-You come to the realization that you can’t just run commands like you used to.
-You have to write an entire [Starlark](https://bazel.build/rules/language) wrapper for the npm package you use.
-You find `rules_rollup`, thinking you’re saved, except it only has a placeholder test that’s just a proof of concept.
-So you write your Starlark wrapper, taking an extra week or two to work on this.
-And in the end, out of tiredness, you’ve skipped recreating all the features you didn't use.
-It works.
-Barely.
+- You find `rules_rollup`, thinking you’re saved, except it only has a placeholder test that’s just a flimsy proof of concept.

+You slowly come to the realization you’re going to have to make an entire [Starlark](https://bazel.build/rules/language) wrapper. taking a week or two to work on this.
+You run into dead end after dead end.
+You fear the reason you can’t find others have paved this path before you is because it’s a bad idea.
+In the end, you get it working, but out of tiredness you’ve skipped recreating all the features you didn’t use.

 ![2 weeks later](/assets/posts/bazel-is-incompatible-with-javascript/2-weeks-later.jpg)

-Now onto your 2nd npm CLI.
+Now onto your 2nd npm executable.
 Oh God.
 Weeks have gone by, just trying to get a thing running that normally takes 15 minutes.
 You claw your way back to normalcy, with it barely running.
-Then you change your Rollup config and your rules_gen breaks.
+Then you change your Rollup config and your `rules_gen` breaks.
 You break.

 ## Problem 3: Dante’s 9 circles of hermeticity